 What is Bird Flu?

-Bird Flu, which is also known as Avian Influenza, is a viral disease that affects birds primarily.
-Although birds are common carriers of the plague, the infection can also extend to other animals and human beings as well.
-The pathogen, which is also identified by the moniker H5N1, is a significant universal threat.
+Bird Flu, also known as Avian Influenza, is a viral disease that affects birds, primarily those of the poultry variety.
+Although birds are common plague carriers, the infection can extend to other animals and humans.
+The pathogen, also identified by the moniker H5N1, is a significant universal threat.

 Pandemic